Sequential Cohort Selection under Uncertainty: Experiments in the One-shot Setting

 \subsection{Utility of Logistic vs Neural Policies}

-To compare the performance of both policies after optimization, We examine how the average utility evolves over time for each policy type under two different values of the penalty parameter $c \in \{0.001, 0.1\}$, which controls the trade-off between admitting more applicants and maximizing expected utility The outcomes are shown in Figure \ref{fig1}.
+To compare the performance of both policies after optimization, We examine how the average utility evolves over optimization iterations for each policy type under two different values of the penalty parameter $c \in \{0.001, 0.1\}$, which controls the trade-off between admitting more applicants and maximizing expected utility.
+Although decisions are made in a single admission round, the policy itself is learned offline using iterative policy gradient optimization.
+To ensure robustness, each configuration is repeated in 10 independent trials, and the results are reported in Figure~\ref{fig1}.

-The left plot (with $c = 0.001$) reflects the setting where the cost of admitting students is minimal, allowing the policy to focus on maximizing utility.
-Here, the neural policy clearly outperforms the logistic one, converging faster and achieving a higher utility.
-In contrast, the right plot (with $c = 0.1$) represents a more conservative scenario where admitting students is more costly.
-Even under this constraint, the neural network policy demonstrates superior performance, indicating its greater flexibility in capturing complex admission strategies.
-These results suggest that when decision-makers face uncertain outcomes and variable admission costs, more expressive policy classes (like neural networks) may yield better utility outcomes than simpler models like logistic regression.
+When $c = 0.001$, the cost of admission is negligible, and both policies are encouraged to admit more candidates.
+In this regime, the neural policy converges faster, after an initial exploration phase (approximately 150 iterations), achieves higher utility than the logistic policy.
+This suggests that the additional flexibility of the neural network allows it to better exploit patterns in the data when the optimization is primarily driven by performance.

+When $c = 0.1$, admissions become more costly and require more selective decisions.
+In this setting, the gap between the two policies becomes more pronounced: the neural policy maintains stable improvements and reaches higher utility levels, while the logistic policy exhibits slower progress and lower final performance.
+This indicates that, under stricter constraints, the expressiveness of the neural policy becomes particularly beneficial.

+Overall, these results show that while both policies improve with training, the neural network consistently provides better utility outcomes, especially in regimes where the decision problem is more constrained.
+At convergence, the logistic and neural policies admit, respectively, $80.2\%$ and $85.3\%$ of applicants when $c = 0.001$, and $78.3\%$ and $65.7\%$ when $c = 0.1$ .
+Notably, the logistic policy's admission rate is nearly unchanged between the two cost regimes, whereas the neural policy adapts its selectivity substantially.
+This result just confirmed what what said early.